Zhabonchik/public-obsidian-vault-java-concurrency/content/_index.md

 Here you'll find our blog, research, and public notes.
 You can also [engage with the ideas directly](https://github.com/plastic-labs/blog) on GitHub.

-[Plastic](https://plasticlabs.ai) is a research-driven company building at the intersection of human and machine learning.
-We believe re-centering LLM app development around the user will unlock a rich landscape of deeply personalized, autonomous agents.
+[Plastic](https://plasticlabs.ai) Plastic is an engineering-driven AI lab building at the intersection of machine learning and cognitive science.

-It’s our mission to realize this future.
+Our focus is developing systems that map personal identity using AI-native memory & social cognition.
+These systems enable individually-aligned agents you can trust to act autonomously on your behalf & agents with rich identities all their own.

 ## Guide